unrealcv/unrealcv/docs/plugin/install.md

 This page briefly describes how to install UnrealCV to Unreal Engine.
+Make sure you read [Getting Started](/binary/getting-started.md) before using UnrealCV plugin.

+UnrealCV plugin can add extra functions to Unreal Engine Editor.

 ## Download compiled binaries